Please help us by disabling your ad blocker.

 A perceptual map can be included in any number of dimensions, but the most frequently used are those of the two dimensions: price and quality.

-When it is about different cars, perceptual mapping can provide information about the perception of consumers with respect to the dimensions luxury/ average and expensive/ affordable.
+Example: When it is about different cars, perceptual mapping can provide information about the perception of consumers with respect to the dimensions: low performance/ low performance and low prestige/ high prestige.

 Points for attention

 The ideal points for attention that a consumer expects of a product can also be represented in perceptual mapping.
 When a company is considering the introduction of a new product, it will first look at the areas with the highest points for attention density.
 In combination with the perception areas, a company will immediately understand what the competition is aiming at.

 Perceptual Mapping can also be based on the marketeers own intuitive opinions and views.
 The marketeers decisions are based on his experiences in and understanding of the sector.
 It is doubtful, however, in how far this perceptual map is valuable and objective.
 In a detailed market research methodological problems may arise, however, the information is actually received directly from the consumer.

 For the drawing up of a perceptual map, different statistical procedures can be used and implemented to collect and identify the rough data.
 Preferably, dimensions are used and implemented, but also multidimensional scales and ideal points for attention can provide an understanding of the competitive position of a company.
 Furthermore, statistical methodologies such as factor analysis, discriminant analysis, cluster analysis and logit analysis are used.
 In addition to this, some techniques have been built up from perceived differences between products and others have been built up from perceived similarities.

 What do you think?
 Is Perceptual Mapping / PERMAP ‘s applicable in today’s modern economy and marketing?
 Do you recognize the practical explanation or do you have additions?
 What are your success factors for a good product / brand Analysis?

 Share your experience and knowledge in the comments box below.